 A lot of drivers exiting the garage will simply see three isolated green rectangles, not a bikeway crossing.
 The bars are too far apart to define a line.
+(Update Feb.
+2018: Due to grit that’s accumulated in the crossing, one of these bars is very difficult to see at all).
 Some commercial driveways on Spring are even worse, with just one bar in the path of drivers.

 So if a floating bar design is to be used, the bars must be close together.
 Spacing must be 1:1.
 Spacing of 2:1 or higher completely ruins their effectiveness.

 The county might also look at changing the bar style.
 For example, more of each bar could be white – like one or two feet at each end, not just a few inches.
-The white ends of the bars would almost resemble the parallel rows of squares in this Dutch example.
-The crossing would look less like a crosswalk.
-And with less green paint per bar, the bars could be brought closer together without adding cost.
-I don’t know if that particular change would help, but my point is that other designs should be explored.
+The white ends of the bars would almost resemble the parallel rows of squares in this Dutch example (but with green bars instead of a solid red background).
+With less green paint per bar, the bars could be brought closer together without adding cost.
+The crossing would look less like a crosswalk, but might be confusing in other ways, so I don’t know if that particular design would help.
+But my point is that other designs should be explored.